OpenAstroTech/OpenAstroTracker/docs/assembly/wiring/wiring_NEMA.md

 - SET_MICROSTEPPING to adjust RA slew stepping
 - TRACKING_MICROSTEPPING
 - DEC_MICROSTEPPING

+!!
+Important !!
+If you change any microstepping and you have adjusted the RA or DEC steps at any point, you need to run the EEPROM_clear sketch in File > Examples > EEPROM!

 These are the important settings, but there are more detailed settings in the TMC2209 UART section in Configuration_adv.